cloudconau/site/docs/info.md

 Our attendees come from a broad spectrum of industries, including:

-Leading Financial Institutions: Banks, payment providers, and investment firms adopting cloud-native for scale and security
+* **Leading Financial Institutions**: Banks, payment providers, and investment firms adopting cloud-native for scale and security

-Major Technology and Cloud Providers: Companies building and enabling the cloud ecosystem
+* **Major Technology and Cloud Providers**: Companies building and enabling the cloud ecosystem

-Large Enterprises and Digital Innovators: Organisations across retail, media, healthcare, and services leveraging cloud for competitive edge
+* **Large Enterprises and Digital Innovators**: Organisations across retail, media, healthcare, and services leveraging cloud for competitive edge

-Government & Research Institutions: Public sector and academic bodies utilising cloud for data and services
+* **Government & Research Institutions**: Public sector and academic bodies utilising cloud for data and services

-Dynamic Startups & Consulting Firms: Agile companies driving innovation and assisting others in their cloud transformation
+* **Dynamic Startups & Consulting Firms**: Agile companies driving innovation and assisting others in their cloud transformation

 CloudCon Sydney 2025 is where the cloud-native community converges.
-Join us to gain actionable insights, discover innovative solutions, and connect with the vibrant minds shaping the future of technology\!
+Join us to gain actionable insights, discover innovative solutions, and connect with the vibrant minds shaping the future of technology!